-4.4 Barnes-Hut
+4.3 Barnes-Hut

-Table 3 presents the execution times for Barnes-Hut; Figure 9 presents the corresponding speedup curves.
+Table 2 presents the execution times for Barnes-Hut.
 All applications exhibit close to identical performance.
-The time breakdowns in Figure 10 illustrate why: there are no synchronization bottlenecks in the No Replication version and very little replication overhead in the Adaptive Replication and Full Replication versions.
+The time breakdowns in Figure 8 illustrate why: there are no synchronization bottlenecks in the No Replication version and very little replication overhead in the Adaptive Replication and Full Replication versions.
 As the number of processors increases, the primary limiting factor on the performance is the idle time.
 One of the phases of the computation (the tree construction phase) executes sequentially.
 As the number of processors increases, this serial phase becomes a bottleneck.